skmotani/Keyword-Ninja/replit.md

   - **Bulk Import**: Add multiple keywords at once by pasting keywords (one per line)
 - **Keyword API Data**: View keyword metrics fetched from SEO data providers
   - Client and location dropdowns for filtering
-  - Refresh button to fetch latest data (requires active SEO_DATA API credential)
+  - Refresh button to fetch latest data (requires active DATAFORSEO credential)
   - Summary statistics (total keywords, search volume count, avg competition)
   - Compact read-only data table
+- **API Credentials Settings** (gear icon in navbar)
+  - Three organized boxes: DataForSEO, API Key-based, Custom/GSC
+  - Add/Edit/Delete credentials with modal forms
+  - Toggle active status
+  - Masked display for sensitive fields
+  - Support for multiple auth types

+## Navigation
+- Main navigation links in the navbar header
+- Settings gear icon (⚙️) on the far right navigates to `/settings/api-credentials`

 ## Storage
 Data is persisted in JSON files in the `data/` folder.
 This allows for easy backup, migration, and version control of data.

+## Security
+- Only masked versions of API keys and passwords are stored in JSON files
+- Real secrets should be stored in Replit Secrets
+- The credential management UI is for reference/configuration only